cgarbin/cot6930-natural-language-processing/assignment2/README.md

 Document classification using [Weka](https://www.cs.waikato.ac.nz/ml/weka/).

-## Report summary

-TODO: summarize the report contents and results

 ## Assignment details

 > Use Naïve Bayes and SVM in Weka to conduct text classification and return